Queue-Fair/magento/README.md

 Here's every keystroke for the install.

-Step 1) Create a readable, writable and executable folder so that your Queue-Fair settings can be locally saved (necessary for performance of your web server under load):
+- Create a readable, writable and executable folder so that your Queue-Fair settings can be locally saved (necessary for performance of your web server under load):

 ```
     sudo mkdir /opt/qfsettings